MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 2. (This is optional) If you want to use the tool in Chrome incognito mode, navigate to the extension and click **allow in incognito**.

-3. Navigate to the SharePoint classic publishing page on SharePoint Online that you would like to review.
+3. Navigate to the SharePoint site page on SharePoint Online that you would like to review.
 We have allowed for "delay loading" of items on pages; therefore, the **tool will not stop automatically**.
 Should you wish to stop collection, you can click **Stop**.
 (This is by design to cater for all page load scenarios.)
-Before you click **Stop**, make sure that the network trace data is complete.
+Before you click **Stop**, make sure that the page load has completed.
 Otherwise, you will have a partial trace.
-Additionally, the tool is a Browser Extension, and opening multiple tabs or windows will only allow one active instance of the tool to be run at one time.
-This is a limitation of extensions in the browser.

 4. Click on the Extension logo ![Page Diagnostics for SharePoint logo](media/pagediag-icon32.png) to load the tool and you will be presented with the following extension popup window:<br/> ![Page Diagnostics tool Popup](media/pagediag-Landing.png)<br/>Start and stop operations follow the basic concept of when you click start the page will reload and collection will begin.